ADVERTISING

-Stage for new ideas and courageous founders
+A platform for new ideas and courageous founders

 Winner of the evening: w3Learn

-This year's competitors were:
+This year's participants included:

 Chrood UG (smart security solutions),